Search Results

 Rebecca Badertscher enthusiastically joins the Wabash Center as Administrative Assistant.
 She was welcomed into this role in April 2023.
 Her primary responsibilities include providing support for the colloquies and workshops, general office management, and assisting with recordkeeping/database reporting.Rebecca comes to the Wabash Center with office management experience from her years as Administrative Assistant at Crawfordsville Middle School.
 She enjoys the organizational aspect of her duties and feels pride in her work when her systems support her co-workers in their roles.Rebecca is a proud wife and mother to three children.
 She and her family have lived in Crawfordsville for 3 years but have been in Montgomery County for 10 years.
 Outside of work Rebecca enjoys being at the soccer field with her daughter, riding bikes with her youngest son, or at the tennis courts with her eldest son.
 Her hobbies include true crime podcasts, reading anything that sparks her interest, and cooking delicious meals.

-Emily began her position as the Administrative Assistant for the Wabash Center in May 2025.
-She comes to the Wabash Center with eight years experience as an Administrative Assistant with the Crawfordsville Community School Corporation and two years experience as the Administrative Bookkeeper at Bon Appetit at Wabash College.
+Emily joined the Wabash Center in May 2025.
+She comes to the Center with eight years' experience as an Administrative Assistant with the Crawfordsville Community School Corporation and two years experience as the Administrative Bookkeeper at Bon Appetit at Wabash College.
 Emily lives in Crawfordsville with her husband and 6 year old son.
 She enjoys spending time with her family, weekend trips, antique store shopping, cooking new recipes, and volunteering with the Wilson Disease Association.

 Rachel Mills is enthusiastic to do her part in the ongoing success of the Wabash Center.
 In the role of Executive Administrative Assistant to the Director, she is responsible for coordinating details related to Wabash Center programming and resources.
 She is also the contact person for arranging participant travel, managing stipends related to programs of the Center, and managing office functions.Rachel came to the Wabash Center team with experience in higher education support and is a Crawfordsville local.
 Frequently she may be seen walking her golden retriever around Wabash Campus.
 She looks forward to her daily cup of coffee each morning and her yearly girls trip to Cancun.
 Rachel also loves summer concerts, photography, shopping, and a creative challenge!